-The are certain items I consider essential for travelling to Cuba.
-Now I’m a frequent long term visitor to Cuba.
-And these are the items I will tell you from my own experience that you absolutely need in Cuba.
+The are certain items that I consider essential, for traveling to Cuba.
+Now, I’m a frequent long-term visitor to Cuba.
+And these are the items that I will tell you, from my own experience, that you will absolutely need in Cuba.

-You can choose to take these items with you to Cuba on my recommendation.
-Or you can get there and realise you need them and then waste your holiday running around trying to find them on the island.
+You can choose to take these items with you to Cuba, on my recommendation.
+Or you can get there and realize you need them.
+And then waste a large part of your holiday running around, trying to find them on the island.
 The choice is yours.

-Here’s my list of essential items for travelling to Cuba.
-For everything else you should read my Cuba FAQ page.
+Here’s my list of essential items, for traveling to Cuba.
+These items should be on all packing lists for Cuba.
+For everything else, you should read my Cuba FAQ page.

-A VPN Is Essential For Travelling To Cuba
+A VPN Is Essential For Traveling To Cuba

-Without a VPN in Cuba you will not be able to access your favourite social media applications, messaging apps, websites, foreign banks or do much at all on your mobile devices.
+Without a VPN in Cuba, you will not be able to access your favorite social media applications, messaging apps, websites, foreign banks, or do much at all on your mobile devices.

 Cuba is under US sanctions.
-And Cuba tries to limit access to certain social media and messaging applications.
-What this equates to is an inability to access much on your phone or laptop without a VPN.
+And the Cuban Government tries to limit access to certain social media and messaging applications.
+What this equates to, is an inability to access much on your phone or laptop, without a VPN.

-Don’t travel to Cuba without a VPN loaded onto all of your devices.
-Once you arrive in Cuba you’ll realise it’s a much more involved process to add a VPN.
+Don’t travel to Cuba, without a VPN loaded onto all of your devices.
+Once you arrive in Cuba, you’ll realize it’s a much more involved process to add a VPN.

-You can add a VPN after arrival but it’s a chicken versus egg problem.
-You’ll need to access you mobile App Store to get a VPN.
-But will need a VPN to access the App Store.
-I’ve got a how to guide on this website for all those people who don’t heed this warning.
+You can add a VPN after arrival, but it’s a chicken versus egg problem.
+You’ll need to access your mobile App Store to get a VPN.
+But you will need a VPN to access that online store.
+I’ve got a how to guide on this website, for all the people who don’t heed this warning.

-The only VPN I use and recommend for Cuba is NordVPN.
+The only VPN I use and recommend for Cuba, is NordVPN.
 You can get NordVPN at www.nordvpn.com.
-Or click the banner below.

-Cuban Aduana (customs and immigration) may decide to check if you have travellers medical insurance specifically covering Cuba when you arrive.
-It’s a legal requirement in Cuba that you have medical insurance specifically covering Cuba.
+Cuban Aduana (customs and immigration) may decide to check if you have travelers medical insurance, that specifically covers Cuba when you arrive.
+It’s a legal requirement in Cuba that you have medical insurance, that clearly states that it covers you while you’re in Cuba.

-I get all of my travellers medical insurance for Cuba from visitorscoverage.com.
-Visit visitorscoverage.com or use the widget below.
+I get all of my travelers medical insurance for Cuba, from visitorscoverage.com.

 Do Take An Adequate Supply Of Personal Medications

-So take the medications you require on a daily basis with you to Cuba.
-And take extra medication to cover any potential travel delays you might encounter.
+So, do take the medications you require on a daily basis, with you to Cuba.
+And take extra medication to cover any potential travel delays that you might encounter.

 Do Take An Adequate Supply Of Cash To Cuba

-There are ways to get extra cash to Cuba if needed.
-Yet all of these are going to be much more expensive than just taking extra cash with you.
+There are ways to get extra cash to Cuba, if needed.
+Yet all of these are going to be much more expensive, than just taking extra cash with you, in the first place.

-You will need to carry rather large stacks of local currency while in Cuba.
-So it’s also a good idea to take something that you can carry cash in, like a fanny pack or a small bag.
+Travel Tip: You will need to carry rather large stacks of local currency while in Cuba.
+So it’s a good idea to take something that you can carry cash in, like a fanny pack or a small bag.

 Sunblock can be hard to find in Cuba.
-And you definitely wont find any sort of post sunburn aloe gel.
-So you should definitely take these with you to Cuba.
+And you definitely wont find any sort of post sunburn, aloe gel.
+You should definitely take these with you to Cuba.

-You’ll get exposed to Cuba’s sun everyday.
-If you don’t have sunblock and some form of gel to deal with potential sunburn this can quickly ruin your Cuban holiday.
+You’ll get exposed to Cuba’s sun everyday, during your vacation.
+If you don’t have sunblock and some form of gel, to deal with potential sunburn, this can quickly ruin your Cuban holiday.
 Be sure to take sunscreen and post sun gel with you to Cuba.